wasabirobby/wasabi_vehiclenames/README.md

 ## Known Issues

 - Some labels will not show up properly.
-This is not a malfuction of the script and seems to be a bug with textures of certain vehicles apparently(Not really sure).
+This is not a malfunction of the script and seems to be a bug with textures of certain vehicles apparently(Not really sure).

 # Preview
 https://i.imgur.com/hDq3OdF.png